-Official attendance is taken every day during second period.
-A student absent for any portion of the day, should follow the procedures below to provide documentation of the absence
+Official attendance is taken every at 10:00 a.m.
+A student absent for any portion of the day, should follow the procedures below to provide documentation of the absence.

-Documentation after an Absence
+Documentation after an Absence (All Grades Levels)

 A parent must provide an explanation for any absence upon the student's arrival or return to school.
 The student must submit a note signed by the parent.
 The campus may accept a phone call from the parent but reserves the right to require a written note.